conan-io/docs/reference/conanfile/tools/system/package_manager.rst

 ---------------------------------------------------------------------------------

-There are some changes you should be aware of if you are migrating from :ref:`systempackagetool` to these new tools:
+There are some changes you should be aware of if you are migrating from :ref:`systempackagetool` to these new tools to prepare the recipe to be ready for Conan 2.0:

 * Unlike in :ref:`systempackagetool` that uses ``CONAN_SYSREQUIRES_SUDO`` and is set as ``True`` as default, the ``tools.system.package_manager:sudo`` configuration is ``False`` by default.
 * :ref:`systempackagetool` is initialized with ``default_mode='enabled'`` but for these new tools ``tools.system.package_manager:mode='check'`` by default.

+For more tips on how to make your recipes compatible with Conan 2.0, please check the :ref:`migration guide<conan2_migration_guide>`.